Accused bomber Ahmad Rahimi pleads not guilty

 Story highlights

-- Accused bomber limped into the courtroom
+- Accused bomber limps into the courtroom

 - Rahimi also faces federal charges in Chelsea bombing

-(CNN)An attorney for Ahmad Rahimi, who is accused of planting bombs that detonated in New York and New Jersey, pleaded not guilty Tuesday on his client's behalf to charges in connection with the shootout with police that lead to his capture.
+(CNN)An attorney for Ahmad Rahimi, who is accused of planting bombs that detonated in New York and New Jersey, pleaded not guilty Tuesday on his client's behalf to charges in connection with the shootout with police that led to his capture.

-Rahimi was arrested on Sept.
-19 after the shootout with New Jersey police, which left him injured.
+Rahimi was arrested on September 19 after the shootout with New Jersey police, which left him injured.
 Two police officers were also injured in the shootout.
 Rahimi limped into court and was helped into his seat Tuesday.
-His attorney, state public defender Peter Liguori waived a formal reading of the indictment.
+His attorney, state public defender Peter Liguori, waived a formal reading of the indictment.

-Rahimi faces five counts of attempted murder of a law enforcement officer, multiple counts of second-, third-, and fourth-degree aggravated assault, second-degree unlawful possession of a weapon, second-degree possession of a weapon for an unlawful purpose and fourth-degree possession of a high-capacity magazine, according to a press release from the New Jersey Union County Prosecutor's Office.
+Rahimi faces five counts of attempted murder of a law enforcement officer, multiple counts of second-, third- and fourth-degree aggravated assault, second-degree unlawful possession of a weapon, second-degree possession of a weapon for an unlawful purpose and fourth-degree possession of a high-capacity magazine, according to a press release from the New Jersey Union County Prosecutor's Office.

 Prosecutors said they do not plan to extend a plea offer and asked the judge to move the case to trial as quickly as possible.